OriginalAlien/Discord-Closed-Channels-Finder/README.md

 - Who you recently messaged
 - Who you VC with
 - Whether you are friends
-- Other interaction metrics (which aren't used)
+- Other interaction metrics (which aren't used in this tool)

 This data lives in your browser’s `localStorage` under: